1400 - Drug-Free Workplace and Reasonable Suspicion

 3.6.5.
 Administrative personnel must inform (with appropriate witness) any employee being required to submit to the drug testing of the consequences of non-compliance with a directive to submit to drug/alcohol screening

 3.6.7.
-Management shall arrange for the tested employee to be escorted to and from the testing location and take reasonable steps to attempt to prevent the employee from driving.
+Management shall arrange for the tested employee to be escorted to and from the testing location and take reasonable steps to prevent the employee from driving.

 3.6.8.
-Under no circumstances shall an employee be required to transport an employee exhibiting violent or threatening behavior.
+Under no circumstances shall an employee be required to transport another employee exhibiting violent or threatening behavior.
 In such cases, the responsible employee shall immediately contact the appropriate law enforcement agency.

 3.6.9.
-Once the alcohol and drug screening collection process has been properly completed, the Administrator of the school or department initiating the drug screening and Human Resources Director shall decide if the subject employee is to be returned to a limited duty capacity or placed on administrative leave pending the results of the alcohol and drug screening.
+Once the alcohol and drug screening collection process has been properly completed, the Administrator of the school or department initiating the drug screening and Human Resources Director shall decide if the subject employee may return to a limited duty capacity or placed on administrative leave pending the results of the alcohol and drug screening.

 3.6.10.
 If relieved of duty, the employee may be placed on administrative leave with pay or granted sick leave at the sole discretion of the District.